methadone addiction

 Withdrawal Symptoms of Methadone Abuse

 If someone who is already dependent on Methadone fails to have a dose for more than 30 hours, he or she will begin to experience withdrawal symptoms.
 These include restlessness, sleepiness, anxiety, flu-like symptoms, and excessive yawning.
 Since this drug’s effects are long-lasting, its withdrawal symptoms tend to last for a long time.
-Patients who have been using Methadone for a long time may experience more intense symptoms.
+Patients who have engaged in long-term methadone abuse may experience more intense withdrawal symptoms, making a supervised medical detox even more necessary for safety and comfort.
 Apart from the symptoms mentioned above, long-time methadone users may also experience body aches, chills, stomach cramps, goosebumps, irritability, agitation, and even depression.

 Methadone withdrawal symptoms usually last for two weeks for mild cases and up to 21 days for more acute cases.
-But as with the abuse of other types of opioids, a post-acute withdrawal syndrome or PAWS may occur for those who are severely addicted to Methadone.
-The condition, which is characterized by sweating, nausea, and rapid heart rate, may last for months.
+But as with the abuse of other types of opioids, a post-acute withdrawal syndrome or PAWS may occur for those who have developed a severe methadone addiction.
+This condition can involve prolonged symptoms that require professional monitoring

 We understand that getting help for addiction can be challenging.
 Start with a free addiction assessment today.